 # mv /and so forth/my.cnf /and so forth/my.cnf.backup

-3) Just remember to have disabled the targets in order that cPanel gained’t deal with MySQL updates.
+3) Be certain that you’ve disabled the targets in order that cPanel will not deal with MySQL updates.

 # /scripts/update_local_rpm_versions –edit target_settings.MySQL50 uninstalled

 # /scripts/update_local_rpm_versions –edit target_settings.MySQL51 uninstalled

 4) Now it’s important to take away all of the MySQL RPM’s from the server.